VilsHub/vUX/README.md

 # vUX Overview
-vUX is JS framework for building UI components and optimizing UX.
+vUX is JS library for building UI components and optimizing UX.
 Its light and easy to use.

 ## Requirements